ezekielkibiego/Quotes-App/README.md

 </ul>

 ## Support and contact details
-In case of any contributions or questions, email ezekiel.nyambane@student.moringaschool.com or kibiezekiel@gmail.com
+To get more help on the Angular CLI use ng help or go check out the Angular CLI README.
+For any queries feel free to contact me via my email addresses ezekiel.nyambane@student.moringaschool.com or kibiezekiel@gmail.com
 ### License

  #### MIT LICENCE